-- 4.4.1 General latitude.
-TST colleges have latitude to set additional degree requirements, in accordance with the intended learning outcomes of the programs they offer, in such areas as the following. - 4.4.1.1 Curriculum requirements.
-Colleges may stipulate specific course requirements and departmental distribution requirements for a basic degree program. - 4.4.1.2 Program time limits.
-Colleges may stipulate a maximum time to completion of any basic degree program of less than eight years (see 3.8). - 4.4.1.3 Full-time rules.
+- 4.4.1.2 Program time limits.
+Colleges may stipulate a maximum time to completion of any basic degree program of less than eight years. - 4.4.1.3 Full-time rules.
 Colleges may require students to register in full-time studies for a part of, or their entire program. - 4.4.1.4 Ecumenical exposure.
-Colleges may require students to take courses at other colleges or in other traditions. - 4.4.2 Restrictions.
+Colleges may require students to take courses at other colleges or in other traditions. - 4.4.1.5 Streams within Programs.
+Colleges can create streams within a program.
+Streams are required to have a minimum of six (6) related courses. - 4.4.2 Restrictions.
 Such latitude ought not to lead to substantial divergence from similar programs at other TST colleges, especially in the following respects. - 4.4.2.1 Additional credit requirements.
 Individual colleges may require up to two additional courses for a basic degree program. - 4.4.2.2 Additional non-credit requirements.
 For the MDiv, non-credit courses to fulfill other college or church requirements may be specified in addition to the above, but not in such numbers as to interfere with the program. - 4.4.2.3 Field education.
 For the MDiv, all field education or contextual education requirements included within the thirty required courses are to be carried out under instructors duly approved by a TST department. - 4.4.2.4 Full-time studies.
-In the MDiv and MRel programs, full-time study for a minimum of two sessions is required. - 4.4.2.5 Changes require approval.
+In the MDiv and MRel5 programs, full-time study for a minimum of two sessions is required. - 4.4.2.5 Changes require approval.
 A change in curriculum, admissions standards, degree requirements, or grading practices, if deemed substantive, requires approval according to the terms of the Memorandum of Agreement, 6(iii). - 4.4.2.6 Ecumenical dimensions.
 Colleges should encourage students to take some of their courses outside their own tradition.